Explore Dubai

 Address: Jumeirah Beach Road, between the Jumeirah Beach Hotel and the Burj Al Arab Hotel Dubai

-Admission: Dhs 150 (age 13+); Dhs 125 (children 4-12).
-For individuals staying either at the Jumeirah Beach Hotel or Burj Al Arab, access to the Wild Wadi Water Park is free Daily from 11am.
-In January and February it closes at 6pm; from March to May at 7pm; from June to August at 9pm; and from September to December at 5pm
+Admission: AED 215 (age 13+); AED 175 (children 4-12); reduced admission after sunset.
+For individuals staying either at the Jumeirah Beach Hotel or Burj Al Arab, access to the Wild Wadi Water Park is free.
+Open daily from 11am.
+In January and February it closes 6pm; March to May 7pm; June to August 9pm; and September to December 5pm.

 Telephone: (0)4 348 4444